Dogs on the Green 2024

-Presented at spring commencement, Distinguished and Outstanding Young Alumni Awards recognize the professional, personal, and community service achievements of TLU graduates.
+Presented at Fall Commencement, Distinguished and Outstanding Young Alumni Awards recognize the professional, personal, and community service achievements of TLU graduates.

 This annual award is given to alumni who have excelled in their careers, as an individual, or through their commitment to community service.
 They exemplify what it means to be a TLU Bulldog, serving as role models for other alumni and current students.

 Typically, recipients have graduated 20 years prior to receiving this honor.
 Current faculty and staff are eligible if they are a TLU graduate.
 A maximum of two awards are given each year.